fivepieces/MobileProgrammingGame/README.md

 #*Typical path:*

-The user is met with a menu screen in which he can join the game.
-Once in the game the user can see an overview of the map, there will be rooms that are highlighted in different colours which will indicate there is something happening in the room.
-The user can click on that part of the map and he will then have the option to help the player of his choice.
+Upon startup, the user will be asked to authenticate through gmail, the user is then met with a menu screen in which he can join the game.
+Once in game the user will play until he runs out of lives, or beats the game.
+Once the game is over the user will be presented with the highscores and an option to play again if possible.